fru-io/docs-live/README.md

   freshdesk:
     name: General                       # string - Name of the solution category
     id: 36000020154                     # number - Unique ID of the solution category
-    description: General Support Docs.  # string - Description of the solution category
     taxonomy: category                  # string - Can be either 'category', 'folder' or empty for articles
     visible_in_portals: []              # array - List of portal IDs where this category is visible
   ```